-Her work is predominantly figurative, often contrasting dramatic and exotic creatures with quotidian objects.
+Stephanie Quayle's work is predominantly figurative, often contrasting dramatic and exotic creatures with quotidian objects.
 Quayle's energy and dynamism is invested in the plaster and clay used to achieve the textural nature of her sculptures.
 Quayle's sculptures often unite the exotic and the rural, handcrafted and pristine in a witty play on tradition.
+Working on a farm, the relationship that lies between beast, both domestic and wild, and human is of central concern; “I’m interested in how much we align or distance ourselves from them – how they reflect, question and return our gaze.
+How they see into our souls and connect us to the natural world and force of nature inherent within".